Sugar Maples

 Acer saccharum ‘Sugar Cone’ and ‘Barrett Cole’

-Growing up in the Midwest, I found the sugar maple, Acer saccharum, to be one of my favorite native trees.
+Growing up in the Midwest, I found the Sugar Maple tree, Acer saccharum, to be one of my favorite native trees.
 I recall them being tolerant of the understory shade but eventually becoming the dominant tree with huge massive limbs.
 Given their size, they are well suited for native forests as well as parks and boulevards.
 But as a street tree, they are generally too large.
 However, two sugar maple selections that are now available to the landscape industry, are a better fit in our more confined urban spaces; Acer saccharum ‘Sugar Cone’ and Apollo® sugar maple, Acer saccharum ‘Barrett Cole’.
 They are both narrow, miniature versions of the species.
 Sugar Cone maple is said to have a mature height of 25 feet and spread of about 13 feet.
 Apollo® will be a little taller at 30 feet tall and maybe narrower at about 10 feet wide.
-Both trees are perfect sizes for most street tree locations.
+Both trees are perfect sizes for most urban street tree locations.

 Typical of the sugar maple species, their bark is light brown and slightly rough in youth.
 The leaves on both of the cultivars are the well-known and generally recognized maple leaf shape (as seen on the Canadian flag).
 They appear to be a little darker green in the summer than the species, finishing the season with the typical outstanding red tipped lobes on golden yellow leaves in the fall.
 Their leaves drop relatively early, which some people like.
 It appears they have shallow wide spreading roots in wet or limited depth soils, but develop much deeper and broader spreading roots in well drained soils.
 Information indicates they like to be in moist soils but my own experience with sugar maples is they are not overly tolerant of wet soils.
 I cannot say they are drought tolerant but I suspect this has to do more with the soils they are growing in, the competition around them and according to literature, the progeny of the parent tree.